Best Vitamin C: A Pharmacist’s Opinion (2026)

 Expect to pay between €15 and €30 for 120 capsules.

-Liposomal vitamin C is generally more expensive: around €30 for 60 capsules.
+Liposomal vitamin C is generally more expensive: about €30 for 60 capsules.

 Finally, you can find vitamin C gummies for about €15 for 120 chewable gummies.